skygate/skylabs-redux/docs/tutorial.md

 Time to own work.

 Add an opposite feature to the voting up.
-If you want you can add a feature for delete a comment or even a feature for add a comment.
+If you want you can add a feature for deleting a comment or even a feature for adding a comment.

 **NOTE!** So if everything is OK, remove this added code \*\*